fotanus/attachments-face/README.md

 attachments-face
 ================

-Attachments face is a gem to handle views in rails
+Collection of helpers to create cleaner views in rails